manishatomstudy/optometry/content/posts/Glaucoma.md

 sclera - thining appears blue , Anterior chamber becomes deep and  Lens becomes anterior posterior flat

 optic disc show variable cupping and with raised IOP Axial myopia and large eyeball (bupthalmos ) these are the clinical presentation.

+## Diagnosis
+Comprehensive eye exam: A comprehensive eye exam involves a visual acuity test to measure how well a patient can see at different distances, a dilated eye exam to examine the optic nerve and retina, and tonometry to measure intraocular pressure (IOP).

+Visual field test: A visual field test measures the patient's peripheral vision to detect any areas of vision loss, which can be an early sign of glaucoma.

+Optical coherence tomography (OCT): OCT is a non-invasive imaging test that uses light waves to produce detailed images of the optic nerve and retina.
+This test can help detect any changes or damage to these structures that may be indicative of glaucoma.

+Gonioscopy: Gonioscopy is a specialized exam that involves the use of a special lens to view the drainage angle of the eye and assess its function.

+Pachymetry: Pachymetry measures the thickness of the cornea, which can affect the accuracy of IOP measurements and can be a risk factor for glaucoma.

+Genetic testing: In some cases, genetic testing may be recommended to identify any underlying genetic mutations or predisposition to developing glaucoma.
 ## Management
 Medications: Eye drops or oral medications may be prescribed to help reduce intraocular pressure (IOP), which is the main risk factor for glaucoma.
 These medications may include beta-blockers, prostaglandin analogs, alpha-adrenergic agonists, carbonic anhydrase inhibitors, or a combination of these.